UlliJohnSMS/ardupilot_wiki/common/source/docs/common-rangefinder-smartmicro-T132.rst

 Wiring
 ------

-The T132 uses a 12-pin male bayonet connector from the Hirose LF10 series.
+The sensor connector is a 12-pin male bayonet type connector (waterproof IP67, series LF10WBRB-12PD, manufacturer Hirose, Japan).

 Connect the following signals to the flight controller: